Runtime And Web

 • allocation behavior: no allocation

-• target support: duration math is target-neutral; clock reads require a time-capable target
+• target support: duration math is target-neutral; clock reads and sleep require a time-capable target

 • ownership notes: no ownership transfer